stg-tud/MUBench/README.md

 ### Setup

-1. MUBench comes with a [Docker](https://www.docker.com/) to allow platform-independent execution of experiments.
+1. MUBench comes with a [Docker](https://www.docker.com/) image to allow platform-independent execution of experiments.
-   Therefore, you first need to [install Docker](https://www.docker.com/products/overview#/install_the_platform).
+   Therefore, you first need to [install Docker](https://www.docker.com/get-started).
 2. Afterwards, you can start the MUBench Interactive Shell using

     `$> docker run -it -v mubench-checkouts:/mubench/checkouts -v mubench-findings:/mubench/findings --rm -p 8080:80 svamann/mubench:stable`